 Therefore, instead of using Premiere Pro compress video, you can follow the steps given below to decrease the size a footage with Wondershare UniConverter:

 Step 1 Go to Toolbox and Open Video Compress.

 Start Wondershare UniConverter on your Mac/Windows computer, and click the Video Compressor option.

 Step 2 Click Add File and Reduce Video Size.

 Click the icon from the center, import the source footage that you want to compress, and use the File Size slider on the next box to reduce the size of the video file.
 Alternatively, you can also enter your preferred value in the File Size field, and/or pick a resolution from the Resolution drop-down list to get more options to regulate the compression process.

 Step 3 Export the Video.

-Specify a destination location in the Save file field, and click Compress to export the compressed video file.
+Specify a destination location in the File Location field, and click the Compress to export the compressed video file.

 Even though the Premiere Pro compress video process offers granular control over the footage, you may need some training before you can start working with the Adobe’s product.
 On the other hand, Wondershare UniConverter follows more straightforward approach, and lets you perform almost all post-production tasks, including video compression, in much simpler way.